getCannaBiz/cannabiz-menu/README.txt

 4. Example of how the individual menu item is output in the "Dispensary Display" theme

 == Changelog ==

+= 1.7.1 =
+* Updated price output in the flowers shortcode if only the gram price is added
+* Added 'placement' and 'display' options to the WP Dispensary settings page

 = 1.7 =
 * Updated `languages/wp-dispensary.pot` file with all current translatable text throughout the plugin